 That’s when I started sitting in with my Dad’s band at their weekly pizza parlor gig in Simi Valley.
 After I sat in a few times I ended up filling in for my brother Gabe on a few shows.
 Around that same time I got my first call for a session.
 I didn’t know what the heck i was doing! (laughs) but I could fake my way around I-IV-V chords.

-So all of that happened really fast.
 I guess we all go through this process of becoming your own man (or woman) on the instrument.
 You start out wanting to sound like your hero but you get to the point where you realize as hard as I might try I can’t be someone else and start learning to trust your own instincts.
 You must have gone through the process quicker than most.

 Tut Taylor recording sessions with Ronnie McCoury, Jerry Douglas, Russ Barenberg, Barry Bales & Fred Carpenter